dapplets/dapplet-docs/docs/ex05-wallet.md

 ### 3. Connect the wallet

-We've defined all the button's states and now are going back to the `DEFAULT`.
+We've defined all of the button's states and now we are going back to the `DEFAULT`.
-Here we have to add the on click action that makes connection to the wallet.
+Here we have to add the button click action that connects the wallet.

-There is a **wallet.connect()** method.
+This is a **wallet.connect()** method.
 It returns `Promise<void>`.

 ```typescript
 exec: async (_, me) => {